State of Mind (video game)

 State of Mind is a 2018 graphic adventure game developed and published by Daedalic Entertainment.
 A cyberpunk story set in the near future, the game explores transhumanist themes.
-The game was released for Windows, Linux, PlayStation 4, Nintendo Switch and Xbox One in August 2018.
+The game was released for Windows, macOS, Linux, PlayStation 4, Nintendo Switch and Xbox One in August 2018.
 It received mixed reviews upon release.

 Gameplay

 The game is played through a third-person perspective.
 There is no combat involved in the game, instead gameplay mostly revolves around interacting with other characters, solving puzzles and doing mini games.
 Many things in the world can be scanned and interacted with, which gives the player information about items in the world.
 Players can, for example, interact with photos of the main character Richard's family.
 The game also focuses on exploring a wide variety of locations.

 Plot

 State of Mind unfolds in Berlin in 2048 and revolves around Richard Nolan, a journalist waking up in a hospital after an explosion, finding out that his family is nowhere to be found.
 Nolan soon realizes that the world has changed and that technology is taking over.
 The game focuses on the impact that AI and technology have on humans, as well as coming to terms with in what manner super AI- can adapt to human behavior.
 The main character in the game, Richard Nolan, is voiced by Doug Cockle, most notable for being the voice actor of Geralt of Rivia in The Witcher video game series.